 The EMT Basic course is generally about 16 weeks in length.
 The required clinical work may take longer to complete.
-You should plan on the entire process takig
+You should plan on the entire process taking

 Yes, you will need to renew your certification.
 Most certifications are valid for 2 years.
 Your initial national certification may be valid for up to 3 years depending on the date of completion.

 You can apply for an EMT certification program as soon as you finish high school or receive your GED.
 To get your EMT certification, you must be at least 18 years of age.
 You can take just the EMT certification class at a local college.
 In addition, many colleges offer an Emergency Medical Services Associate in Science degree.

 To obtain EMT-B certification, you must be at least 18 years of age.
 All applicants must pass a criminal background check.
 Completion of a state-approved EMT-B or I/85 course within the last 2 years.
 Successful psychomotor exam completion.
 Applicants must pass the National Registry of Emergency Medical Technicians (NREMT) cognitive exam.
 Also, a current Healthcare Provider BLS certification is required.